hbctraining/DGE_workshop/lessons/04_DGE_DESeq2_analysis.md

 For example, in the figure above, the green gene and purple gene have the same mean values for the two sample groups (C57BL/6J and DBA/2J), but the green gene has low variation while the purple gene has high levels of variation.
 For the green gene with low variation, the unshrunken LFC estimate (vertex of the green solid line) is very similar to the shrunken LFC estimate (vertex of the green dotted line), but the LFC estimates for the purple gene are quite different due to the high dispersion.
 So even though two genes can have similar normalized count values, they can have differing degrees of LFC shrinkage.
 Notice the LFC estimates are shrunken toward the prior (black solid line).

->**NOTE:** If very large expected fold changes for a number of individual genes are expected, but not so many large fold changes that the width of the prior adjusts to allow such large fold changes, then you may want to turn off LFC shrinkage.
+>**NOTE:** If very large expected fold changes for a number of individual genes are expected, but not so many large fold changes that the prior would not include such large fold changes, then you may want to turn off LFC shrinkage.
 >
 >The reason is that shrinking of fold changes requires that the software can estimate the range of reasonable values for LFC by looking at the distribution of LFCs (particularly the upper quantile of the absolute LFC).
 But there might be precise fold changes which are above this upper quantile, and so the prior is too narrow for the targeted genes.
 The prior might then be a bad assumption for this type of dataset, so it's reasonable to turn it off. *(Response from Mike Love, creator of DESeq2 (http://seqanswers.com/forums/showthread.php?t=49101))*
+>
+> By turning off the prior, the log2 foldchanges would be the same as those calculated by:
+>
+>`log2 (normalized_counts_group1 / normalized_counts_group2)`

 ### Hypothesis testing using the Wald test